Naturalization/Citizenship

 Study Materials for the Civics Test

-During the naturalization interview, applicants will be asked up to 1 questions from the list of 1 questions in English.
+During the naturalization interview, applicants will be asked questions from the list.
+Check out the study materials here.
+There are new questions as of October, 2025.

 Tips for Filing Forms with USCIS